PocketAppZ/LoveWindowsAgain/README.md

 The motivation behind this app was to strip down the features to the essentials, so that everyone should be able to handle it.
 - Problems are rated according to the levels Low, Middle and High.
 - If you want more control over the individual options, you can also switch to the advanced view.
-Just click on the `Kebab menu > Advanced mode ` in the top right corner.
+Just click on the `Kebab menu/More options icon > Advanced mode` in the top right corner.
+- Problems classified in Low level can be suppresed in the Kebab menu > `Ignore Low level problems`
 - The app follows the design language of the operating system and the usage should be self-explanatory

 I tried also to laid the foundation for a release in the Microsoft Store (if Microsoft should have nothing against the app name).